 What is Bring your own device (BYOD)?

 Bring your own device (BYOD) describes a company policy which allows the use of employees’ owned devices for work, such as phones, laptops and tablets.
-BYOD policies allows various levels of access to company data and systems:
+There are 3 levels of BYOD :

 How to develop a Bring Your Own Device Policy?

 IT organisations must decide whether and how to safeguard personal devices, as well as access levels.
 Above all, a specified BYOD security policy should advise and educate employees on how to use BYOD without jeopardising company data or networks.

 The following are important aspects of BYOD policies:

 Levels of IT support granted to personal devices (if any)